 Further benefits of remote working are both proven and well documented.
 It can:

-For many organisations, remote working is viewed as a bonus – something that can be given to office-based employees under special circumstances.
+For many organisations, a remote workforce is viewed as a bonus – something that can be given to office-based employees under special circumstances.
 This attitude lags behind the technology available to us, it indicates a company that is stubbornly clinging to old ways of working – maybe good for the ageing talent pool, but not so good for the new.

 If you don’t offer a remote work option, it’s likely others will.
 If you continue to postpone making a decision, your prospective talent pool will simply decide for themselves.